Bradley Zimmer: Cleveland Indians (2014–2021)

-Toronto Blue Jays and Philadelphia Phillies (2022)
+Toronto Blue Jays (2022)

 Cleveland traded Zimmer to the Toronto Blue Jays for Anthony Castro on April 7, 2022.
 He was activated on April 10.
 Zimmer batted .105 in 87 plate appearances across 77 games.
 On August 15, Zimmer was designated for assignment.

+Philadelphia Phillies (2022)

 On August 18, 2022, the Philadelphia Phillies claimed Zimmer off waivers to fill in for Brandon Marsh, who went on the injured list.
 He posted a .250 average in nine games before being designated for assignment following Marsh's activation from the injured list on August 27.

+Second stint with Blue Jays (2022)

 On August 29, 2022, the Blue Jays reclaimed Zimmer off waivers.

-Zimmer ended the season with a .124 average,13 hits, 2 home runs and 5 RBIs.
+Zimmer ended the season with a .124 average, 13 hits, two home runs and five RBI.
 He did not make the Blue Jays postseason roster.

-On November 15, 2022, Zimmer was designated for assignment.
+On November 15, Zimmer was designated for assignment.
 He was non-tendered and became a free agent on November 18.

-Los Angeles Dodgers (2022-present)
+Los Angeles Dodgers (2023)

-On December 17, 2022, it was reported that the Dodgers had signed Zimmer to a minor-league deal.
+On December 17, 2022, the Los Angeles Dodgers signed Zimmer to a minor-league contract for the 2023 season.
+He began the season with the Triple-A Oklahoma City Dodgers, where he played in 31 games, hitting .219/.323/.343 with 3 home runs, 14 RBI, and 8 stolen bases.
+On May 18, 2023, Zimmer was released by the Dodgers organization.

+Boston Red Sox (2023)

+On May 19, 2023, Zimmer signed a minor-league contract with the Boston Red Sox organization.
+In 47 games for the Triple–A Worcester Red Sox, he batted .199/.321/.340 with 5 home runs, 17 RBI, and 11 stolen bases.
+Zimmer elected free agency following the season on November 6.

+Colorado Rockies

+On February 6, 2024, Zimmer signed a minor league contract with the Colorado Rockies.
+He was released on March 24 when he failed to make the major league roster.